nathabee/PomoloBee/docs/WORKLOG.md

 ---

-###  April 21 2025
-- **Hours Worked**: 3 hours
-- **Tasks**:
-Here’s a polished and grammatically improved version of your worklog:

----

-### April 21 2025
+### April 22 2025
 - **Hours Worked**: 4 hours
 - **Tasks Completed**:
-  - ✅ **App** – Ensured naming consistency for synchronization-related components: image files, pending images, and other local configuration data.
+  - App – Ensured naming consistency for synchronization-related components: image files, pending images, and other local configuration data.
-  - ✅ **App** – Refactored error logging to access the URI directly from the cache, removing dependency on the view layer.
+  - App  – Refactored error logging to access the URI directly from the cache, removing dependency on the view layer.
-  - ✅ **App** – Standardized error logging: detailed messages are written to the log at the point of failure, while only boolean success/failure is propagated back to the screen level.
+  - App  – Standardized error logging: detailed messages are written to the log at the point of failure, while only boolean success/failure is propagated back to the screen level.
-  - ✅ **App** – Implemented the `sharedViewModels` concept so screens can work with a unified view model container, reducing boilerplate.
+  - App  – Implemented the `sharedViewModels` concept so screens can work with a unified view model container, reducing boilerplate.
-  - 🐞 **BUG 1** – In `HistoryImageScreen`, images display correctly initially, but selecting a field results in no images shown.
+  - App BUG 1 detection – In `HistoryImageScreen`, images display correctly initially, but selecting a field results in no images shown.
 Needs investigation: likely a filtering issue by ID or description.
 Consider adding an "All Fields / All Rows" option.
-  - **BUG1 correction**: add "all field" and "all row". problem was due to inconsistency   : two different JSON serialization systems:GSON and Kotlin serialisation change ImageData.kt and CameraScreen to save image in json file
+  - App BUG1 correction: add "all field" and "all row". problem was due to inconsistency   : two different JSON serialization systems:GSON and Kotlin serialisation change ImageData.kt and CameraScreen to save image in json file
-  - 🐞 **BUG 2 (Pending)** – `LocationScreen` shows two “Save and Continue” buttons.
+  - App BUG 2 detection – `LocationScreen` shows two “Save and Continue” buttons.
 Needs cleanup.

 ---

+---

+### April 23 2025
+- **Hours Worked**: 3 hours
+- **Tasks Completed**:
+  - App Unit Test after `HistoryImageScreen` add on
+  - App - BUG3 detection  (Pending) : after start app again, still ask permission on uri
+  - App - BUG4 detection  (Pending) : a waiting uhr would be nice after saving file on camera
+  - App - BUG5 detection  : in HistoryImage we could see images in small if they are available locally
+  - App - BUG6 detection  : in HistoryImage fetch images that are available remote but not local (if cloud mode)
+  - App - BUG7 detection : scroll just on images but no scroll on pending images in imageHistoryScreen
+  - App - BUG2, BUG5, BUG6, BUG7 corrected

 </details>